openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ## Binding hashes in signatures with signature algorithms

-In order not to extend the attack surface, we bind the hash algorithm to the hash internally used into the signature algorithm.
+In order not to extend the attack surface, we bind the hash algorithm used for message digestion to the hash algorithm used internally by the signature algorithm.
 Dilithium internally uses a SHAKE256 digest, therefore we require SHA3 in the Dilithium + ECC signature packet.
 In the case of SPHINCS+ the internal hash algorithm varies based on the algorithm and parameter ID.

 ## Elliptic curves